a simple letter from a simple person

 So what do we have?
 Continuity.
 Symmetry.
 Harmony.
 Where?
 Show me.

 No, you can’t?
 Those are universals.
-No finite fools here.
+Not finite.
 How’s that?
 Just two vertices?
-Come on now.

 It’s a tricky place to start but who says anything’s going to be easy?

-Prof. Dr. Max Planck tells us these are “natural numbers.”
-Sweet.
-Let’s build on one: Planck Time.
+Prof. Dr. Max Planck tells us there are “natural numbers such as Planck Time.
 Can we assume one of those infinitesimal spheres pops with every infinitesimal unit of time?
 Reasonable?
-Rather outrageous, too, because I just did a quick calculation and came up with 539 tredecillion spheres per second.
+Rather outrageous, too, because I just did a quick calculation and came up with 18,5 tredecillion spheres per second.
 Why you could expand the universe with those kinds of numbers.
-And it’s all natural.
+And, it’s all natural.

 Shall I go on? https://81018.com/hypostasis/